List of The Raccoons episodes

 The following is a list of episodes of the Canadian animated television series The Raccoons.
 The series began as TV specials broadcast between 1980 and 1983 and a direct-to-video special in 1984, before becoming a regular series in 1985.

+Series overview

-Specials (1980–1984)
+Specials (1980–84)

-The Raccoons began life as three television specials and one direct-to-video special:
+The Raccoons began as three television specials and one direct-to-video special:

 Regular series

 Sixty episodes were broadcast between 1985 and 1991.
 All but three episode titles had exclamation marks at the end.